jamesplease/lrud/README.md

 This behavior can be configured through the props of the FocusNode component.
 To learn more about those props, refer to the API documentation below.

+### FAQ

+#### What is LRUD?

+LRUD is an acronym that stands for left-right-up-down, and it refers to the directional buttons typically found on remotes.
+In LRUD systems, input devices usually also have some kind of "submit" button, and, less commonly, a back button.

+#### Is this library right for me?

+The [limitations](#limitations) described below may help you to determine that.

 ## API Reference

 This section of the documentation describes the library's named exports.